Blank Page Syndrome

 My blank page syndrome pops into being when I put myself on the spot.
 The fact that I have created a deadline somehow leads to the diagnosis, “brain dead.”

-At other times I have an endless stream of ideas.
+When I am not facing a deadline, I have an endless stream of ideas.
 My clients can’t shut me up.
 I don’t have enough time to implement all the ideas I have for my blogs and newsletters.

 I’d love to hear YOUR solution to the Blank Page Syndrome!